Automatic Chicken Coop Door Openers

 You can also actually use the included adapter to have it work off of a 6 volt battery.

-Happy Coop Chicken Door Opener
+Happy Coop Automatic Door

+This door has a safety sensor that is built in so when the door is closing and there is a chicken standing there, it stops closing.
 It also has a built in locking mechanism in the notches the gear uses through its design which prevents predators from breaking in through the chicken coop door.

 The control box is easy to set up and this automatic door also comes with a 2 year warranty, which they talk about in their instructional video.

-5. My Chicken Door Automatic Chicken Coop Door
+6. My Chicken Door Automatic Chicken Coop Door

 Check price of this model here